Divorce Lawyer Rockville MD

 Many states that are not community property states divide the marital estate using equitable distribution rules.
 Any assets, property, or debts the couple has are divided fairly, but not equally.
 The court will take into account several factors when determining what a fair distribution is, including how long the couple was married, what the earning capacity of each spouse is, and who the children will primarily reside with.

 Every parent has a legal obligation to support their child, no matter what state they live in.
-Every state has child support laws which determine which parent will be obligated to pay support to the other parent and how much that support should be.
+Every state has child support laws that determine which parent will be obligated to pay support to the other parent and how much that support should be.
 Talk to your divorce lawyer to get an estimate of the anticipated payment amount.

 Spousal support is often referred to as alimony or spousal maintenance.
 It is not automatically ordered in a divorce like child support is.
 The court makes its decision on whether or not one spouse should pay the other spouse based on certain factors, such as the length of the marriage, the lifestyle the couple had, and what the earning capacity is of the spouse requesting support.
 A lawyer can review your case to determine if there are any applicable factors that could affect the terms of the spousal support.